 5. Amazing Halloween Costumes

 Like most shops in the Madrid city center, you won’t be able to find massive department store sized costumes shops like you might back home.
 You might find some ridiculously overpriced costumes at El Corte Ingles but you’ll be better off looking at local shops.
 There is no shortage of costume shops all over the city for you to buy this year’s scariest costumes.
 You’d better start searching for a Halloween persona now!
-Scary costumes are much more prominent here, so you’re most likely to find those at costume shops.
+Halloween in Madrid is much spookier than in the States, so you’re most likely to find costumes focused on horror and gore.
 You will definitely be impressed with some of the costume creativity you will see!
 Some great shops to check out include BarulloCompany, Menkes, Maty and Fantástica.

 Take advantage of this special Citylife offer: 10% off costumes at Fiestas Paco!